mkohler/cython_swig/README.rst

 .. class:: handout

-    So what does we tell SWIG?
+    And we'll return the sum of the integers that are stored as fields in the struct.

+    That's pretty straightfoward C code.
+But how can we use it from Python?
+What do tell SWIG?

 adder.i: pair_add()
 ===================